2018 Hyundai Santa Fe

-Hyundai's midsize Santa Fe crossover, which is all-new for the latest model year, is now offered in two configurations: the five-passenger Santa Fe Sport, and the seven-passenger Santa Fe discussed herein.
+Hyundai's midsize Santa Fe crossover is offered in two configurations: the five-passenger Santa Fe Sport, and the seven-passenger Santa Fe discussed herein.
 Both offer handsome styling and excellent fuel economy, while the larger Santa Fe distinguishes itself with extra space for people and cargo in addition to a standard V6.

 While they both ride on a sturdy, lightweight version of the platform used by the Kia Sorento (Kia is partially owned by Hyundai), the Santa Fe has a four-inch longer wheelbase than the Sport and is nearly nine inches lengthier overall.
 That additional space is sufficient to house a third-row seat, which ups passenger capacity to six or seven depending on whether a bench seat or captain's chairs are specified for the second row.

 Up front, the driver faces a flowing, organically-shaped dashboard that can be fitted with an optional eight-inch touchscreen navigation system.
 Second-row passengers enjoy stretch-out space, including more legroom than the full-size Chevrolet Traverse.
 The third-row seats, however, are best reserved for children, though they can fit small adults for short journeys.

 Cargo space is ample for a midsize 'ute: 13.4 cubic feet are available behind the third-row seat, 41 with the third-row folded, and 80 with all but the first-row seats folded flat.
 Extra carrying capacity for all kinds of smaller items is provided by an oversized central storage console, a front storage bin and an under-floor storage space, and a cooled glovebox and numerous cupholders are present for beverage hauling.